Caoimhinv/pands-project2021/README.md

 23 March
 After pandas lecture I discovered a few new tricks which make things a lot simpler!
 Firther investigation of pandas required!
 Now I have this new data, I need to try and understand what it means!
+Think I've created all the plots, but they're all stuck on top of each other!

+26 March
+Scatter plots
+Just getting to grips with these!
+I'm interpretting a scatter plot of each pair of variables' as 12 plots 4 variables x the other 3.
+Nothing to be gleaned from comparing a variable against itself, although an example online seemed to have a histogram in that place, maybe just to keep the shape?

+So after a lot of messing with figure() with all the plots sittin on top of each other, I discovered it's not what I want after all! plt.subplots(4,4) is the boy!
+Not to make it look nicer and try to deal with the same variable comparison issue.

+Update:
+I've space it all out much better.
+After a lot of searching I worked out the legend situation.
+For the moment I've filled the 4 empty boxes with legends.
+I've only included the x,y markers on the outside plots to try and make it look tider - may revise.
+I've scaled them all the same - i.e. 0-8 - to make it easier to compare - not sure if appropriate?
+If I let them all go to defualt it might be easier to read or at least interpreate if anything useful is happening on an indiviudal level?

+Update:
+Started work on histograms.
+Distribution of each variable between the species

 Intro
 So we're dealing with a dataset introduced by statistician Ronald Fisher and collected by botanist Edgar Anderson.
 It consists of 50 samples from each of three species of iris - Iris setosa, Iris virginica and Iris versicolor.
 Four elements were measured from each - petals and widths of sepals and petals.